schubergphilis/terraform-aws-mcaf-transit-gateway/README.md

 # Using KMS encryption for the logs
 The module supports using a KMS key to encrypt the logfiles created by the Transit Gateway or the VPNs.
-PLease note that the [example provided](/examples/transit-gateway-complete) uses a [KMS key policy](/examples/transit-gateway-complete/kms.tf) that works out of the box but is not scoped down to least privilege.
+Please note that the [example provided](/examples/transit-gateway-complete) uses a [KMS key policy](/examples/transit-gateway-complete/kms.tf) that works out of the box but is not scoped down to least privilege.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements